AREA COMMITTEE MEMBERS

 Church recorders naturally do most of their work in the local church which they are recording.
 Seven churches are being recorded in this way at present while a further six are in the process of having the record compiled and produced.

-We recently celebrated the completion of the 100th church record to be produced in the area since recording started in 1974.
+In 2011 we celebrated the completion of the 100th church record to be produced in the area since recording started in 1974.
 A list of all churches recorded in the country can be found on the NADFAS website together with more information about church recording.

 For more information please contact Joyce Wallis at firstname.lastname@example.org or telephone 01707 850803.